HeshamASH/Multivra/README.md

 3. The room type MUST be: **${type}**.
 4. The primary decor style MUST be: **${style}**.
 5. Emulate this reference style: **${referenceStyle}**
-6. The image should be a beautifully composed, well-lit, and realistic interior photograph.
-Pay attention to details like textures, shadows, and the way light interacts with surfaces.
+6. The image must be a beautifully composed, well-lit, and hyperrealistic interior photograph.
+Pay meticulous attention to details like textures, soft shadows, and how light naturally interacts with surfaces.
+Edges between objects should be natural, not artificially sharp.

 **CRITICAL RULES & NEGATIVE PROMPTS:**
 *   **DO NOT RENDER ANY TEXT ON THE IMAGE.** No watermarks, labels, or text of any kind.
 *   **ABSOLUTELY NO:** people, pets, or clutter unless specifically requested.
 The focus is on the design.
-*   **AVOID:** Distorted perspectives, unrealistic proportions, or blurry results.
+*   **AVOID:** Distorted perspectives, unrealistic proportions, blurry results, flat lighting, or hard, computer-generated edges.
 The image must look like a real photograph from an architecture magazine.
 ```

 ### 2. AI Interior Designer Analysis